Check out our comprehensive guide to the best UK bank accounts for kids and teens, including digital alternatives and savings accounts too.

 To open a non-resident bank account in Spain, you’ll need to follow the bank’s required procedures.
 You’ll need to complete all paperwork, and submit forms along with your documents (translated into Spanish).

 One of the most common ways to start the process is in a branch of your chosen bank in Spain.
 Make sure you make an appointment in advance and request an English speaker (or bring a friend as a translator).
 If everything’s in order, your new account will usually be open and ready to use in as little as 1-5 days.⁴

 If you’re not in Spain or planning to visit anytime soon, you can open your new Spanish bank account online.
 It depends on the bank whether you can complete the whole process online, but many banks will require at least one in-person visit to a branch to hand over your documents.

 If your Spanish is a little rusty, it can actually be easier to open a bank account in person.
 You can either bring along a Spanish-speaking friend or translator or ask for an English-speaking customer service representative.
 You’ll be guided through the process of opening your account, ensure you get all your details correct and ask any questions you need to.

 Otherwise, you risk confusion and errors (not to mention a great deal of frustration) trying to complete your application on a clumsily translated form or website.

 That's why it's important to remember that you aren't just limited to banks.
-You can also use specialist money transfer services like Wise to send and receive money all over the world, for low fees and the real exchange rate.
-You'll also get your very own local bank account details in EUR (SWIFT/BIC and IBAN).
+You can also use specialist money transfer services like Wise to send and receive money all over the world, for low fees and fair exchange rates.
+You'll also get your very own local bank account details in EUR (SWIFT/BIC and IBAN number).